 Railroad Retirement Benefits

-Although Railroad Retirement benefits are not taxable, one-half of the benefits received must be used to determine the amount of Social Security benefits that are reportable to Iowa.
+Although Railroad Retirement benefits are not taxable, one-half of the Net Social Security Equivalent Benefits from Box 5 of the RRB-1099 received must be used to determine the amount of Social Security benefits that are reportable to Iowa.

 Interest from Federal Securities